Mdtousiff/Terraform/README.md

 # Terraform
-This is to preserver terraform code
+This is to preserve terraform code